frymanofer/Python_WakeWordDetection/example/README.md

 Welcome to **Davoice WakeWord / Keywords Detection** – Wake words and keyword detection solution designed by **DaVoice.io**.

+## This example folder!

+Follow installation on in the main folder and run the below command:
+$ python example.py
+change example.py accordingly.

 ## Features

 - **High Accuracy:** Our advanced machine learning models deliver top-notch accuracy.